scaffold-eth/se-2-challenges/README.md

 **Cool Stuff that is Showcased: 😎**

-- NOTE: Showcases how the `call(){}` function is an external call that ought to increase the nonce of an external contract, as [they increment differently](https://ethereum.stackexchange.com/questions/764/do-contracts-also-have-a-nonce) from user accounts.
+- Showcases how the `call(){}` function is an external call that ought to increase the nonce of an external contract, as [they increment differently](https://ethereum.stackexchange.com/questions/764/do-contracts-also-have-a-nonce) from user accounts.
 - Normal internal functions, such as changing the signers, and adding or removing signers, are treated as external function calls when `call()` is used with the respective transaction hash.
 - Showcases use of an array (see constructor) populating a mapping to store pertinent information within the deployed smart contract storage location within the EVM in a more efficient manner.